t3hmun/t3hmun.github.io.old/_posts/2015-11-09-bits-of-javascript.md

 objB.valFun(); //Output: a
 ```

-A new function can be created that is explicitly bound to an object `ft = f.bind(anObject)`, in which case `this` is set to the specified object, ignoring the object that it is called from.

 ### At the Top Level

+Browsers and Node.Js act differently at the top level.

-In browsers, at the top level, outside of any function, `this` always returns the global object `global`  which is usually `Window`.
-Any variables declared at that top level also become properties of that global object.
+In browsers, at the top level scope outside of any function `this` always returns the global object `Window`.

+In Node.Js at the top level `this` is `module.exports`.
+Note that functions at the top level still default to the global object (or `undefined` in strict mode).

+## Browser and Node.JS Structure

+In browsers the global object is `Window`.
+Variables and functions declared at the top level become properties of `Window`.

+In Node.Js the global object is called `global`.
+Variables and functions declared at the top level do not become a part of the global object.

-Scripts run in Node.Js have different rules for the top level, a lot can be understood from having a quick look at the [source for `node.js`](https://github.com/nodejs/node/blob/34a35919e165cba6d5972e004e6b2cbdf2f4c65a/src/node.js#L951-L968):
+ A lot can be understood from having a quick look at the [source for `node.js`](https://github.com/nodejs/node/blob/34a35919e165cba6d5972e004e6b2cbdf2f4c65a/src/node.js#L951-L968):

 ```javascript
 NativeModule.wrap = function(script) {